 To prevent discoloration of rust on stainless steel several important steps need to be taken.
+First, we need to understand the properties of stainless steel.
 Stainless steel contains 70-80% iron which will rust.
-It also contains 12-30% chromium which forms an invisible passive film over the surface which acts as a shield against corrosion.
+It also contains 12-30% chromium which forms an invisible passive film over the steels surface which acts as a shield against corrosion.
 As long as the protective layer is intact, the metal is still stainless.
-If the film is broken or contaminated, outside elements can begin to break down the steel and begin to form rust of discoloration.
-Proper cleaning of stainless steel requires soft cloths or plastic scouring pads,
+If the film is broken or contaminated, outside elements can begin to breakdown the steel and begin to form rust of discoloration.

+Proper cleaning of stainless steel requires soft cloths or plastic scouring pads.

-A NEVER USE STEEL PADS, WIRE BRUSHES OR SCRAPERS!
+NEVER USE STEEL PADS, WIRE BRUSHES OR SCRAPERS!